addb-swstarlab/K2vTune/README.md

 optimization : choose optimization algorithm ['ga', 'smac']
 </pre>
 * #### Training the model
+Please modify arguments in the bash file.
+See train.sh
 ```
-./main.sh train # Please modify arguments in the bash file
+./main.sh train
 ```
 or
 ```